Make sure to watch my little ‘Duck Tale’ about Momma Duck and her pond!

 Since I use flood irrigation to water my yard, my chicken coop already sat on a dirt pad that was somewhat higher than the rest of my yard, to keep it from getting flooded when I irrigated the yard.
 All I had to do was dig a hole to sink my pond into it.
 If you don’t have this, simply dump a mound of dirt or rocks in the area you want your pond, then sink your pond into the center of the mound.

 Attaching the drain to the pond:

 First, using the hole saw, cut a hole in the side-bottom of your pond.

-Find your #3 coupling, cut off the smooth side and throw it away.
+Next, find your #3 coupling, cut off the smooth side and throw it away (I used my miter saw or you could use a hack saw).
 You will only be using the threaded side (This will serve as the actual drain opening that attaches to the bottom of your pond).

 Place the #4 coupling on the outside of the pond and the #3 coupling on the inside, (sandwiching the pond in-between them), screw both couplings together tightly.
 The tighter you get them, the better seal you’ll get, and you may not need the silicone to seal the drain later.

 Next, glue together your drain shut-off valve (#2) to your pvc pipe (#5)